 Solar panels work during cloudy and rainy days but their efficiency drops significantly.
 Just a few cloudy or rainy days could have a noticeable effect on your energy bill’s bottom line.
 Most importantly, solar energy cannot be collected during the night, which forces you to install batteries to store energy if you want to be completely off the grid.
 This means that solar energy may not be a reliable source of electricity in some parts of the world, particularly in areas with long, cloudy winters.

 Con: Storing Solar Energy Costs a Lot (for now)

-You use solar energy during the night hours through batteries charged during the day, so you don’t worry about not having electricity in the evening.
+You use solar energy during the night hours thanks to batteries charged during the day.
 These batteries run from a few hundred dollars to over $1,500 and weigh from 60 to 420 pounds.
-Find a place to store them that will not get wet and damage the battery, get accessories such as a cord and replaceable cells, and replace them about every 15 to 20 years.
-Consider, however, that now we have Tesla batteries!
-Tesla’s Powerwall battery comes in 7 or 10 kilowatt modules, and costs $3000 and $3500 respectively.
+You also require a place to store them that will not get wet and damage the battery, as well as buy accessories such as a cord and replaceable cells, which you’ll have to replace every 15 to 20 years.

 It’s worth noting that battery systems for storing solar power are still a relatively new technology, and prices are likely to continue to decline as the technology becomes more widespread and cost-effective.
 Some states offer incentives or rebates for homeowners who install solar battery systems, which can also help offset the cost.